wp-plugins/my-calendar/readme.txt

 = This plug-in is really complicated.
 Why can't you personally help me figure out how to use it? =

 I can!
 Just not in person.
-I've written a User's Guide for My Calendar, which you can [purchase at my web site](https://www.joedolson.com/articles/my-calendar/users-guide/) for $19.
-This $19 helps defray the thousand plus hours I've spent in developing the plug-in and providing support.
+I've written a User's Guide for My Calendar, which you can [purchase at my web site](https://www.joedolson.com/articles/my-calendar/users-guide/) for $21. ($19 if you're not interested in getting updates.)
+This helps defray the thousand plus hours I've spent in developing the plug-in and providing support.
 Please, consider buying the User's Guide or [making a donation](https://www.joedolson.com/donate.php) before asking for support!

 == Screenshots ==